 THE STORY BEHIND THE NAME ABDULLAH AID

-Abdullah was born on 27th October 2014 with no issues Alhamdulillah, at 3 months old we noticed Abdullah wasn’t bearing weight on his legs or lifting his head up on his own.
-We decided to take him to the doctors who referred us to paediatricians and many other experts.
-The wait was 2 months for an appointment in the mean time we tried everything from tummy time to massaging always thinking nothing was wrong and that he was just a little delayed.
-Appointment dates took forever to come and as he grew older we started noticing more symptoms.
-He was a lot floppier on his body joints and was reducing in body movements.
-When he was first seen by the paediatrician he confirmed Abdullah had hypotonia and further tests had to be done; these included MRI scans of the brain and blood tests but we were told it was definitely a neuromuscular problem we just didn’t know the severity.
+Just like all other children Abdullah was born on 27th October 2014 showing no signs of any issues Alhamdulillah, at the age of 3 months we noticed he wasn’t bearing weight on his legs or lifting his head up on his own unless he was given support.
+It was decided to take him to the doctors who referred us to paediatricians and many other experts.
+The wait to reach the experts was months.
+In the mean time we tried everything to support him remaining positive always thinking nothing was wrong and that he was just a delayed baby like some.
+The wait felt like waiting forever, in this time as he grew older we started noticing more symptoms.
+He was a floppy baby and his body joints were reducing in movements.
+When he was first seen by the paediatrician it was confirmed Abdullah had hypotonia and further tests had to be done; these test included MRI scans of the brain and blood tests but we were told it was definitely a neuromuscular problem we just didn’t know the severity.

 Abdullah was able to eat and drink milk normally but as time went on he was admitted for pneumonia at the age of nearly 7 months this was the first time we had seen him so weak and helpless.
 He was in ICU as he was struggling to breath they placed him on CPAP; which is a treatment that uses mild air pressure to keep the lungs open when having difficulty breathing.

 He also needed regular physiotherapy to help bring up all the extra secretion saliva from his lungs.
 Also a balloon type hood was used to give him a higher concentration of oxygen.
 However, he only had this on for the day as we decided to give him a chance to breathe without any assistance.
 Alhamdulillah Abdullah proved to us he could and he wasn’t on CPAP.
 He needed a bit of oxygen when he was asleep but as days passed he never needed it.
 We stayed in for two weeks on this second admission; this being the most severe.
-Since then we have had to suction him regularly, the physiotherapist taught us how to do this.
-We had to feed him milk through the NG tube but were allowed to feed him very tiny fluids or puree through his mouth.
+Since then we have had to take extra care of him regularly with numerous medical equipment.
+We had to feed him milk through the NG tube but were allowed to feed him very tiny fluids in his mouth.
 As the weeks went on this got even more difficult as he was not able to tolerate anything at all through his mouth, he was just unable to swallow anything normally including plain water.

 The emotions of knowing that Abdullah will never be able to eat meals like a normal child still upsets us and brings tears to our eyes till this day.
 Everyone should appreciate and be thankful for what Allah has given you whether it’s little or a lot think of the less fortunate.

 He has been admitted to hospital 4 times more but Alhamdulillah he has fought like a soldier and came out of the hospital well.
-He does need a lot of suctioning as he can’t clear his secretions on his own; it gets too much for him when he gets unwell.
+He does need a lot of care as he is unable to swallow he's own saliva and many other difficulties are faced.
 Abdullah is prone to infections as his immune system is weak so we have to be very careful not to let anyone unwell near him as this makes him work harder to breathe and at times needs oxygen.

-From this day on our lives have changed, our son and daughter are our main priority.
-Our view of life has changed, problems don’t matter to us he is a blessing and we are more than happy to be blessed with a beautiful child.
-Having Abdullah has changed the way we look at life; to be patient at all times how to appreciate your children also being a better person within ourselves.
-We both weren’t praying regularly but we started praying and giving more sadqa.
-Each day for Abdullah is different we don’t know what can happen in the next hour let alone tomorrow so please everyone that reads this make dua for Abdullah may Allah give him shifa and show us a miracle In Sha Allah.
+From this day on our lives have changed, our children are our only priority.
+Our view of life has changed, problems no longer matter to us as our son is the most precious to us and he is a blessing. we are more than happy to be blessed with a beautiful child.
+Having Abdullah has changed the way we look at life, to be patient at all times how to appreciate your children also being better people within ourselves.
+We both weren’t praying regularly but we started praying and giving more sadaqa.
+Each day for Abdullah is different we don’t know what can happen in the next hour let alone tomorrow so please everyone that reads this make duaa for Abdullah may Allah give him shifa and show us a miracle In Sha Allah.

 Please appreciate life, help others, give sadqa and don’t take life for granted.
 Keep praying as you never know what can happen at any time in life.
-This is where the idea came to set up a charity in honour of Abdullah with the great support of Mohamed Irfan Achhodi.
-The aim was to help those in need, the most vulnerable and less fortunate.
+This is where the idea came to set up a charity in honour of Abdullah with the great support of our close friends.
+The aim is to help those in need, the most vulnerable and less fortunate.

 Whilst writing this and just before it was posted on our website, Abdullah returns to hospital with a breathing difficulty and is in ICU.
 In just 3 days he completely deteriorates and Allah SWT takes him up to be cared for by Allah’s friend Ibrahim A.S. and to enjoy the beautiful gardens of Jannah.